DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-making-productive-use-of-assessment/summer-week-2-mentor-materials.md

 Discuss with mentor

-Talk about the use of summative assessment in your mentee’s phase/specialism and how these judgements are reached.
-Discuss opportunities to make use of externally validated materials to support summative assessment, in line with the school’s agreed assessment practices for your mentee’s phase/specialism.
+Talk about the use of summative assessment in your mentee's phase/specialism and how these judgements are reached.
+Discuss opportunities to make use of externally validated materials to support summative assessment, in line with the school's agreed assessment practices for your mentee's phase/specialism.

 To support this discussion, you could: